 Thank you Team Draft for this opportunity to raise awareness about lung cancer, allow survivors to tell their stories and be seen.
 I have always been a football fan and a fighter and with Team TKO – “Teri Knocks Out lung cancer” I am doing everything I can to tackle this disease. ~ Teri Kennedy

-Sacramento, CA. UC Davis lung cancer survivor Teri Kennedy is heading to the 2018 NFL Pro Bowl in Orlando, Florida on January 28, 2018.
+Sacramento, CA. UC Davis lung cancer survivor Teri Kennedy asked Atlanta lung cancer survivor Patty Watkins to represent her at the 2018 NFL Pro Bowl in Orlando, Florida on January 28, 2018.
 Teri earned a trip to the NFL Pro Bowl by being the third highest fundraiser in our 2018 Lung Cancer Survivors Super Bowl Challenge.
 TEAM TKO – Knock out Lung Cancer will be able to continue to raise funds for the EGFR Resisters group until February 5, 2018.

 I am a UC Davis lung cancer survivor, and I have the EGFR mutation driving my lung cancer.
 I have started with other survivors and some top clinicians in the field, The EGFR Resisters, to support those diagnosed with this particular form of lung cancer, and push forward research and more treatment options.
 The funds raised through The Super Bowl Challenge will go directly toward this goal.

-Thank you Team Draft for this awesome opportunity to attend the Pro Bowl in Orlando and represent the EGFR Resisters. ~ Read more about Teri Kennedy
+Thank you Team Draft for this awesome opportunity to represent the EGFR Resisters. ~ Read more about Teri Kennedy

 Founded by Draft and his late wife Keasha, who died of lung cancer in 2011 at the age of 38, Team Draft is dedicated to raising lung cancer awareness and increasing badly needed research funding through its Campaign To Change The Face Of Lung Cancer, which is committed to shattering the misconception that lung cancer is a “smoker’s disease.”
 The centerpiece of Team Draft’s Campaign is its annual Lung Cancer Survivors Super Bowl Challenge.